invisispider/Stein-Unlimited/src/content/time_content.md

 The problem multiplies.

-<b>Solution: </b> the event took place 8024 years into history, 4000 years later is now
+**Solution:** the event took place 8024 years into history, 4000 years later is now 12,024 as I write this, and years never decrease forward through time.
-12,024 as I write this, and years never decrease forward through time. <b>No matter when you read this, it's true.</b> No calculation.
+**No matter when you read this, it's true.** No calculation.

 ### A calendar measures history